ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 If using the HTTP GET method, the request parameters may be serialized using URI Query String Serialization.

-(NOTE: Flows occur over TLS.
-Nonces are not shown).

 ## Transfer Initialization Claim